How Much Does an Asbestos Survey Cost? UK Prices 2026

 Frequently asked questions

-A management asbestos survey for a typical three-bedroom house in the UK costs between £200 and £400.
+A management asbestos survey for a typical three-bedroom house in the UK costs between £200 and £400 in 2026.
 Smaller properties such as one- or two-bedroom flats may cost £150 to £250, while larger four- or five-bedroom houses can cost £350 to £500.
 Prices vary by region and are generally higher in London and the South East.
 The cost includes the on-site inspection, sample collection, laboratory analysis at a UKAS-accredited laboratory, and the written report with risk assessments and management recommendations.

 How much does a refurbishment and demolition asbestos survey cost?